xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SOLVER.SOLVE   Equivalent to clicking the Solver command on the Tools menu and clicking the Solve button in the Solver Parameters dialog box
+SOLVER.SOLVE&nbsp;&nbsp;&nbsp;Equivalent to clicking the Solver command on the Tools menu and clicking the Solve button in the Solver Parameters dialog box

 Return to [top](#Q)